 “By faith Abraham, when called to go to a place he would later receive as his inheritance, obeyed and went...”
 (Heb 11:8a)

 “What good is it, my brothers and sisters, if someone claims to have faith but has no deeds?
 Can such faith save them?”
 (James 2:14)

 It is true that faith is a gift (Eph 2:8-10).
 But it is a gift which is shown to be received, only when it is accompanied by obedience.
 When we do what Jesus says, we are showing that we have faith in him.

-We do, and if we are not confessing our sins and repenting of them, we will die in our sins (see 1 John 1:7-9).
+We do, but if we do not continue to confess our sins and repent of them, we will not overcome, and we will die in our sins (see 1 John 1:7-9).
 He purifies us from sin through repentance.
 (And slowly makes us like Christ.)